vasishta08/Samsung-RISCV/README.md

 TASK 01:
 This task is to know about running the c program in the risc-v environment.
-It also includes calculating the number of addresses taken by the main section in the executed c program
+It also includes calculating the number of addresses taken by the main section in the executed c program.